kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 As [mentioned](#low-priority-pod-could-be-chosen-to-pop-even-if-high-priority-pod-has-a-slightly-later-backoff-expiration) in risks, backoffQ's heap `lessFn` function has to be changed to apply priority within 1 second windows.
 The actual implementation takes backoff expiration times of two pods and compares which is lower.
-The new version will cut the milliseconds and use priorities to compare pods within those windows.
+The new version will ignore the milliseconds and use priorities to compare pods within those windows.
 To make ordering predictable, in case of equal priorities within the same window, the whole backoff time expiration will be eventually compared.
 See the pseudocode: